sc-ventures/cloudbreak-documentation/docs/blueprints.md

     <a href="../images/cb-blueprint-add.png" target="_blank" title="click to enlarge"><img src="../images/cb-blueprint-add.png" width="650" title="Cloudbreak web UI"></a>

 2. To use the uploaded blueprints, select it when creating a cluster.
-The option is available on the **General** page.
+The option is available on the **General Configuration** page.
 First select the **Platform Version** and then select your chosen blueprint under **Cluster Type**.

     <a href="../images/cb-blueprint-select.png" target="_blank" title="click to enlarge"><img src="../images/cb-blueprint-select.png" width="650" title="Cloudbreak web UI"></a>